chauff/cse1500-web-transcripts/Lecture-3.md

 ## JavaScript design patterns

 *"Design patterns are reusable solutions to commonly occurring problems in software design."* This quote is on the first page of Addy Osmani's popular [book on JavaScript design patterns](https://addyosmani.com/resources/essentialjsdesignpatterns/book/).
 A basic example of a reusable solution is one for object creation.
 Instead of everyone trying to figure out how to create objects, we use well-known **recipes** (a.k.a. design patterns) that were developed over time and apply them.
 There are many different design patterns, some are known to work across languages and some are specific to just a small subset of programming languages.
 What we cover in this lecture is mostly specific to JavaScript.
-Besides **design patterns**, there also exist **anti-patterns**, that are programming recipes which are popular but ineffective at tackling a recurring problem.
+Note that besides **design patterns**, there also exist **anti-patterns**, that are programming recipes which are popular but ineffective at tackling a recurring problem.

 ### JavaScript objects